derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*E-Card Generator** - Make a site that allows people to generate their own little e-cards and send them to other people.
+**6) E-Card Generator** - Make a site that allows people to generate their own little e-cards and send them to other people.
 Do not use Flash.
 Use a picture library and perhaps insightful mottos or quotes.
   - [ ] Go
   - [ ] Java
   - [ ] Rust